nikitaclarke/packcalculator/README.md

 ## Usage

-1. **Clone the Repository**: Clone this repository to your local machine.

-2. **Install Dependencies**: Ensure you have Go installed on your machine.

-3. **Run the Application**: Start the application locally by running the following command: go run main.go

-4. **Access the Application**: Open your web browser and navigate to `http://localhost:8080` to access the application.
+**Access the Application**: Open your web browser and navigate to `https://packcalculator-eff03b028e14.herokuapp.com'